310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 but, it seems difficult. i seem to be a fishie who can’t swim.
 {% endbubble %}

 {% bubble Chiaki pastserious %}
-You’re not a fish, y’know… and you’re not a God, either.
+You aren’t a fish, y’know… and you aren’t a God, either.
 {% endbubble %}

 {% bubble Kanata pastfrown %}
 … i *am* a god, though.

 after all, if there is no god, everyone will be in distress… i have to be a god, or else.
 {% endbubble %}

 {% bubble Chiaki pastserious %}
 W-What do you mean?
 I mean, it’s true that the worshippers who serve you as their Living God would be in trouble without you, but otherwise…?
 {% endbubble %}

 {% bubble Kanata pastfrown %}
 no. without a god, the whole World will be in Distress.
 {% endbubble %}

 {% bubble Chiaki pastserious %}
 …?
 {% endbubble %}

 {% bubble Kanata pastsmile %}
 looong ago… a Meteorite fell down on this Land.
 {% endbubble %}

 {% bubble Chiaki pastworried %}
 Meteorite…?
 What’re you going on about suddenly, Shinkai-kun!?
 {% endbubble %}

 {% bubble Kanata pastsmile %}
 the story about God, chiaki. i had Overheard it during Ceremonies, so i don’t know the Full story, but…